-J. Acquisition/Rehab or Section 2.9(X)/Tab 25 Acquisition/Demo and New Construction of a Blighted Structure or Stalled Project; Project may qualify in only one of the two categories below: Acquisition/Rehab: 10 points For the calendar year 2013, the per low-income unit qualified basis amount for rehabilitation expenditures under I.R.C. § 42(e)(3)(A)(ii)(II) is \$6,200.
-Applicant must demonstrate that rehabilitation expenditures are at minimum \$6,200 per low-income unit and the amount must be substantiated by the CNA.
-See Section 2.9(X) for CNA requirements.
-Foreclosed Property: Additional 5 points Historic Preservation Project: Additional 1 point Projects with a minimum of 15 years in service Additional 2 points having entirely Section 8 or Section 515 Rental subsidies Maximum Points for the Category 18 points Acquisition/Demo and New Construction of a 10 points Blighted Structure or Stalled Project: Foreclosed Property: Additional 5 points Maximum Points for the Category 15 points
+J. Acquisition/Rehab or Acquisition/Demo and New Construction of a Blighted Structure Section 2.9(Y)/Tab 25 Project may qualify in only one of the two catego ories below: Acquisition/Rehab: 10 points For the calendar year 2014, the per Low-Income Unit Qualified Basis amount for rehabilitation expenditures under I.R.C. § 42(e)(3)(A)(ii)(II) is \$6,200.
+Applicant must demonstrate that rehabilitation expenditures are at minimum \$6,200 per Low-Income Unit and the amount must be substantiated by the CNA.
+See Section 2.9(Y) for CNA requirements.
+Historic Preservation Project: Additional 1 point Maximum Points for the Category 11 points Acquisition/Demo and New Construction of a Blighted Structure : 10 points Maximum Points for the Category 10 points

-K. QCT or DDA 1 point 1 point is available to Projects located within a QCT or DDA as designated in Exhibit E.
+К. QCT or DDA 1 point 1 point is available to Projects located within a QCT or DDA as designated in Exhibit E.

-L. Rural Area Development up to 20 points Projects located outside of Maricopa and Pima 10 points Counties Projects funded by USDA/RD through Section 514/515/516 or 538 Programs 10 points
+L. Rural Area Development 15 points

+Projects located outside of Maricopa and Pima 15 points

+Counties, or r on Tribal Land.
-M. Applicant Entity 5 points

-5 points are available to Projects in which the final Owner is the Applicant.
-Applications wherein the "Applicant" is identified as the partner, general partner, a member, managing member or officer of the final Owner may not claim points under this category.
+М. Арр plicant Entity 5 points 5 points are availa able to Projects in w hich the Applicant is the ownersh up entity that will receive the LIHTCs and is the final Owner of the Project.
+Applications wh nerein the "Applicant" is identified as the partner, general pai rtner, a member, managing mem ber or officer of the final Owner may not c laim points under th nis category.